josephlimtech/linkedin-profile-scraper-api/README.md

 ## Detect when session is expired
 Known LinkedIn sessions could expire after some time.
 This usually happens when you do not use LinkedIn for a while.
 The scraper can notify you about this specifically, so can act upon that.

-You should obtain a new `li_at` cookie value from the LinkedIn.com website when this error shows.
+You should obtain a new `li_at` cookie value from the LinkedIn.com website when this error shows and update the `sessionCookieValue` with that new value.
 Follow the Getting started steps above in this readme.

 ```typescript
 (async() => {